 - Cacao or cinnamon if desired

-- ⅛ cup of store-bought chocolate or ¼ cup coconut oil + 1 tbs cacao + 1 tbs maple syrup
+- 1/8 cup store-bought vegan chocolate, or ¼ cup coconut oil + 1 tbs cacao + 1 tbs maple syrup

 - The night before: In two separate bowls, soak all of the dates and cashews in enough water to cover.